Minecrafthyr/dilib/README.md

 - `/function dilib:debug`:

-  - First execute: Show particles at marker, notification when function loaded.
+  - First execute: Show particles at marker, notification when function loaded, show player's dilib only actions in action bar.
   - Second execute: Remove all features.

 Add your functions in tags to run function every times event happen: